Bing Places for Business – Bing Local Listings Explained

 Local citations remain an intrinsic part of any locally focused SEO campaign but, manually creating listings can be an arduous, time-intensive process.
 Data aggregators streamline the task of building larger volumes of accurate citations.
 An aggregator is effectively a large scale data gatherer.
 It collects information on businesses which it then passes to other sources, such as search engines.

-Bing Places act as a source of information for three of the major data aggregators, Localeze, Data Axle (formerly Infogroup), and Factual.
-With some aggregators, such as Factual, no longer taking individual submissions from businesses, your Bing Places listing ensures that your information can be gathered and distributed by data aggregators, helping to strengthen your local search position.
+Bing Places acts as a source of information for two of the major data aggregators, Localeze and Data Axle.
+With some aggregators, no longer taking individual submissions from businesses, your Bing Places listing ensures that your information can be gathered and distributed by data aggregators, helping to strengthen your local search position.

 Bing Places is a smart addition to your local SEO toolkit with very few barriers to creation.
 The quick and easy submission process, which allows you to import your existing Google My Business listing, makes claiming your listing something of a no-brainer.

 While it’s easy to compare market share and regard Google as the clear winner, Bing still does handle millions of search queries each day and welcomes search users from a range of devices – traffic your business could benefit from.